 65 and beyond

-By now you’re likely relaxing, spending time with family and friends and enjoying your golden years.
+By now you’re hopefully relaxing, spending time with family and friends and enjoying your golden years.
 Take a short break from the fun to check the beneficiaries on your policies.
-You may want to add grandchildren to the list, or consider nominating a charity you’re passionate about.
+You may want to add your grandchildren to the list.

 Here’s to another year!